As if there are not enough reasons to quit smoking, breaking the habit is even more important if you have diabetes or want to avoid getting it.

-- Injury to the pancreas (Injuries can occur from things such as infection, tumor, surgery, or accident)
+- Injury to the pancreas (including infection, tumor, surgery, or accident)

 While smoking can increase your chances of getting diabetes, it can also make managing diabetes more difficult for those who already have it.
-Other complications of smoking on diabetes include retinopathy (eye disease), heart disease, stroke, vascular disease, kidney disease, nerve damage, foot problems, and many others.
+Smoking can worsen all of the above complications of high blood sugar, including eye disease, heart disease, stroke, vascular (blood vessel) disease, kidney disease, nerve damage, foot problems, and many others.

 Other ways smoking can harm you include:

 - Cancer of the mouth, throat, lung, and bladder

 - Heart attack

 - Limited joint mobility